Minster Paving

 7 / 80 = 0.0875 metres

-Once you’ve worked out how to calculate your patio fall, take a look at our step-by-step, beginner’s guide on how to lay a patio by clicking here.
+Once you’ve worked out how to calculate your patio fall, take a look at our step-by-step, beginner’s guide on how to lay a patio.

 Where the slope starts and ends